garret1317/aegisub-scripts/README.md

 Aegisub automation scripts I've written.
 Probably only useful to me.

-A few of them are dupes of (parts of) already-existing scripts, because fuck bloat, and fuck depctrl.
+A few of them are dupes of already-existing scripts, or parts of them.

+Likely because I didn't know the already-existing one existed, or because it had loads of ~~bloat~~ other stuff along with it (cough cough unanimated).

 ----